 5. Seek legal help before eviction to prevent homelessness.
 Many states have a legal process (sometimes quite lengthy) of appeal before a tenant can actually be evicted and tossed out on the street.
 If you can't afford an attorney, there is free nationwide legal help as well as private attorneys who provide free legal assistance.

 6. If you do lose your home, find a safe shelter in a warm climate.
 Some cities do better than others in this area.
-Those in need can find shelters by going to these helpful links: Nationwide Shelters, Worldwide Missions and State by State Shelters.
+Those in need can find shelters by going to these helpful links: Worldwide Missions and State by State Shelters.

 7. Locate food banks in your area.
 Second Harvest is a wonderful nationwide organization.
 Also, many houses of worship, particularly Catholic, also provide free meals.
 Watch out though, some cities have actually made it a crime to feed the homeless - Las Vegas, Orlando and Santa Monica, California have passed various restrictions on helping those in need.